DSAV-Dodeka/book/src/developing/backend/tiauth-faroe.md

 require github.com/tiptenbrink/tiauth-faroe/tiauth v0.1.1
 ```

+For now, `tiauth-faroe` is managed by Tip.
+Ask him if you want something updated or if the CI is broken.
+Feel free to replace it with something else, there are many other solutions to authentication.

 ## Running in development

 When you run `uv run dev` from the `backend/` directory, the auth server is started automatically alongside the Python backend.
 If the auth binary is not present, it will be downloaded from GitHub Actions artifacts (requires the `gh` CLI).